-• The short story is a decent summary of the film, condensed to the essentials.

-- The biggest changes in the story compared to the novel occurred already when it was transformed to the film. - The condensation from the film to the short story means that those scenes that are most close to the novel are, as a matter of fact, more dominant in the short story than they are in the film.
+- The short story is a fair summary of the film, condensed to the essentials. - The biggest changes of the story compared to the novel occurred already when it was transformed to the film, not int the next transformation to a short story. - The condensation from the film to the short story means that those scenes that are most close to the novel are, as a matter of fact, more dominant in the short story than they are in the film.

 Unfortunately, there is no information available about who made the transition of the film into the short story.
-It might have been someone at Filmjournalen, but it might very well be a translation from some other original, for instance in an American film magazine.
+It might have been someone at Filmjournalen.
+It is not a translation of the stories in the two American magazines.
 As I remarked above, the differences compared to the film are peculiar.
 Why does for instance a Mrs Rummit appear in the short story?
 Why let Alyce tell that she was just teasing lady Caroline?
 I think these deviations indicate that the short story perhaps was not just a condensation made from the released version of the film.